 Selection Description Range, default value Amplifier Select the amplifier distortion from the following: Non-Linear, Hardlimiting, and Softlimiting.
 Non-Linear Operating point Enter the operating point of the nonlinear amplifier.
-0.01 to 1000, 0.01 Limiting Level Enter the limiting level for the Hardlimiting and Softlimiting amplifiers.
-0.1 to 1000, 0.1
+0.01 to 1000, 0.01 Limiting Level Enter the limiting level for the Hardlimiting and Softlimiting 0.1 to 1000, amplifiers.

-Table 58: Amplifier distortion parameters for carriers
+Table 56: Amplifier distortion parameters for carriers